-During this six month study the main activity was per-

-forming a programmed review of antimicrobial prescriptions in patients transferred to the ward from the ICU.
+During this six month study the main activity was performing a programmed review of antimicrobial prescriptions in patients transferred to the ward from the ICU.
 This review was carried out by two ID specialists together with an internal medicine resident.
 A list of patients transferred from the ICU was provided by the clinical documentation department.
 In the case of patients who were being prescribed inadequate systemic antimicrobial treatments, a recommendation was included in the electronic medical record during the first working day.
 In most cases, there were neither direct interviews with the prescribing doctor nor patient examinations.
 On average, the physicians responsible for reviewing the patients (two ID specialists) devoted approximately one hour per day to this activity.

-Antimicrobial prescriptions were considered inadequate if they were not clinically justified and/or did not follow local, national or international guidelines13-16.
-Special care was taken to neither criticize nor discredit the current antimicrobial prescription, nor to put in writing that the current prescription was incorrect.
+Antimicrobial prescriptions were regarded as amendable if they were not considered clinically justified and/or did not follow local, national or international guidelines13-16.
+Special care was taken to neither criticize nor discredit the current antimicrobial prescription due to the fact that there may have been several suitable options to treat infections, and also because the judgment of the investigators could not take into account